 This can be unpleasant and make you feel worse in the long term.
 While stressful, falling asleep on the bus isn’t necessarily dangerous in and of itself.

 Is Falling Asleep on Public Transport Safe?

-Sleeping on public transport can be dangerous from time to time.
-However, this is rarely to do with the nature of sopite syndrome or any other underlying cause of sleep.
+Sleeping on public transport sometimes carries risks.
+However, this is rarely connected to the nature of sopite syndrome or another cause of sleep.

-Most of the dangers associated with sleeping on public transport come from outside.
-That is to say, from environmental factors or, of course, the other people on public transport.
+Most of the dangers associated with sleeping on public transport come from environmental factors orother people on public transport.

-One danger associated with sleeping on public transport that doesn’t involve other passengers is the danger of falling.
+One risk associated with sleeping on public transport that doesn’t involve other passengers is falling.

 The other dangers associated with sleeping on a public bus or train are:

 When potential victims are asleep, intoxicated, or otherwise in a reduced state of alertness, there is an increased risk of:

 - Sexual harassment.